braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/unity/Analytics/logging_purchases.md

 Braze supports purchases in multiple currencies.
 Purchases that you report in a currency other than USD will be shown in the dashboard in USD based on the exchange rate at the date they were reported.

-Before implementation, be sure to review examples of the segmentation options afforded by custom events vs. custom attributes vs. purchase events in our [Best Practices section][5].
+Before implementation, be sure to review examples of the segmentation options afforded by custom events, custom attributes, and purchase events in our [Best practices][5].

 To use this feature, add this method call after a successful purchase in your app: